She Paid for an Old Man’s Soup — Then the Most Powerful Woman in the Café Walked In and Called Him Dad

 Her voice came out steadier than she felt.

-She turned to the line, took the next order, and for the first time since she had started working there, the café no longer felt like a place where food was sold and people endured one another.
+She turned to the line, took the next order, and for the first time since she had started working there, the café no longer felt like a place where food was sold and people tolerated one another.

 It felt like a place that might still become what it was supposed to be.